Topics covered in this blog:

 - Scarring

-This procedure doesn’t prevent fibroids from coming back.
-It can also mean a long hospital stay and extended recovery time.
+This procedure doesn’t prevent fibroids from returning; it can also mean a lengthy hospital stay and extended recovery time.

 A hysterectomy is another major surgical procedure.
-This surgery removes your uterus and possibly your ovaries.
-It eliminates any chance of getting pregnant or carrying a baby.
+This surgery removes your uterus and ovaries, eliminating any chance of getting pregnant or carrying a baby.
 If the ovaries are removed, you’ll go into menopause.
-You can also expect vaginal bleeding and discharge for several weeks after the procedure.
+You can also expect vaginal bleeding and discharge several weeks after the procedure.
 You may also have changes in bladder and bowel functions.

 Which Treatment is Right for Me?

 Normally fibroids are detected during a regular pelvic exam.
 If you have fibroids, your uterus may feel larger or irregularly shaped.
 But smaller fibroids in the uterus can’t be detected during a routine exam, and your doctor might use ultrasound to confirm the diagnosis.
-Once you are diagnosed with painful fibroids, your doctor may discuss different treatment options.
+Your doctor may discuss different treatment options once you are diagnosed with painful fibroids.

-Your doctor may recommend a surgical procedure, but you may also want to consider fibroid treatment without surgery, especially if you want to preserve your fertility.
+Your doctor may recommend a surgical procedure, but you may also want to consider non-surgical fibroid treatment, especially if you want to preserve your fertility.
 Uterine Fibroid Embolization (UFE) is a minimally invasive outpatient treatment that can help shrink fibroids while preserving your ability to get pregnant and have a baby.

-There are several benefits in choosing UFE for treatment.
-For one thing, it can treat all of your fibroids, regardless of size, while preserving the uterus for future conception.
-UFE has fewer risks than major surgery because it doesn’t require general anesthesia.
-Since only a tiny incision is needed, scarring is limited, and recovery is quick.
+There are several benefits to choosing UFE for treatment.
+It can treat all of your fibroids, regardless of size, while preserving the uterus for future conception.
+UFE has fewer risks than significant surgery because it doesn’t require general anesthesia.
+Scarring is limited since only a catheter is needed, and recovery is quick.

-Research has shown the success rate for UFE is 95% and a majority of women experience an improved quality of life after a UFE procedure.
+Research has shown that the success rate for UFE is 95% and that most women experience an improved quality of life after a UFE procedure.

 UFE vs. Hysterectomy

-An important difference between a hysterectomy and UFE is that a hysterectomy is a surgical procedure and UFE is non-surgical.
-UFE preserves your fertility by keeping your uterus intact while a hysterectomy removes the uterus and eliminates any chance of pregnancy.
+An essential difference between a hysterectomy and UFE is that a hysterectomy is a surgical procedure, and UFE is non-surgical.
+UFE preserves your fertility by keeping your uterus intact, while a hysterectomy removes the uterus and eliminates any chance of pregnancy.

-With UFE, an overnight stay is not required, whereas a hysterectomy usually requires a few days in the hospital UFE also offers a shorter recovery time, allowing you to return to normal activities within two weeks.
+With UFE, an overnight stay is not required.
+In contrast, a hysterectomy usually requires a few days in the hospital UFE also offers a shorter recovery time, allowing you to return to normal activities within two weeks.

 Hysterectomy recovery can take up to eight weeks.
-The most common side effects of a hysterectomy are vaginal drainage (may occur up to six weeks after surgery) and irritation at the incision sites.
+A hysterectomy’s most common side effects are vaginal drainage (which may occur up to six weeks after surgery) and irritation at the incision sites.

 If your ovaries were removed at the time of your hysterectomy, you may experience menopausal symptoms such as: